Regulation A

 • NSMIA preemption from state registration: securities sold under Tier 2 are "covered securities," so states cannot require registration.
 States retain notice-filing, fee, and anti-fraud authority

-• Non-accredited investor investment limit: a non-accredited investor cannot invest more than 10% of the greater of annual income or net worth in a single Tier 2 offering.
+• Non-accredited investor investment limit: when the securities will NOT be listed on a registered national securities exchange upon qualification, a non-accredited investor cannot invest more than 10% of the greater of annual income or net worth in a single Tier 2 offering.
 No limit on accredited investors.
-No limit at all in Tier 1
+No limit at all in Tier 1.
+No limit for Tier 2 offerings that will be exchange-listed upon qualification

 • Ongoing SEC reporting: the issuer files an annual report on Form 1-K, a semi-annual report on Form 1-SA, and a current report on Form 1-U for material events